MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ## Overview

-In this tutorial, you will learn how to create and configure your Unity project and scene for <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">Mixed Reality Toolkit (MRTK)</a> development.
+In this tutorial, you'll learn how to create and configure your Unity project and scene for <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">Mixed Reality Toolkit (MRTK)</a> development.

 ## Objectives